Nyheim Hines Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

-- The Colts have thrown the ball in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Colts, who rank fifth in the NFL in points scored, have dropped back to pass 50.5% of the time while running the ball 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hines' matchup with the Raiders.